Gil80/DevOps-Exercises/whist/README.md

 4. Create a docker compose that runs 3 instances of the app you created + the load balancer.
 5. Open browser and check http://localhost:9090, verify you see different IP each refresh.

+# The below tasks were provided in a frontal interview
+Task 1:
+1. Use the repo you created in your home assignment.
+2. Create github action that on commit :
+3. Builds the image on you application, with 2 tags :
+* Latest
+* ImageName-Branch-CommitShortSha : Get the branch name and commit sha from git action.
+Example for expected result: ShowIps-dev-1c0ad2f

+    Then push image to ECR (US West (Oregon)) on AWS

+Task 2:
+1. On aws , in US West (Oregon) regions create:
+* ECS cluster with EC2 capacity provider
+* Create task definition for the application you wrote
+* Create service with a load balancer that runs 2 instance of your application (2 tasks)